 This block is in charge of identifying what is called "clusters".
-A cluster is a set of connected mask pixels of 1s value obtained by the mask aggregator.
-The connection criteria of one pixel is the presence of at least one other pixel among the 8 neighbors.
+A cluster is a connected set of pixels that are active in the aggregated mask (of an entity).
+The connection criteria of a pixel is the presence of at least one other pixel among the eight neighbors.

-Figure 9: 8-pixel neighborhood for defining the connectivity criteria for region growing.
+Figure 13: eight-pixel neighborhood for defining the connectivity criteria for region growing

-An example of the clustering is illustrated in Figure 10 where each cluster of an already pruned view is represented by a specific false color.
+An example of the clustering is illustrated in Figure 14 where each cluster of an already pruned view is represented by a specific false color.
 The cluster are then sorted by a decreasing size order.
 The parameters associated to each cluster are: